The Untempered Cosmos

 For more on what the piece is and what to listen for, see the about page.

 Lock the phone, put it in your pocket, take a walk.
 The audio keeps playing.
-Lock-screen play and pause work, as do the controls on your AirPods.
+Lock-screen play and pause work, and so do the play and pause controls on your headphones.

 If another app interrupts (a phone call, a video, a notification with sound), the piece pauses for the interruption and resumes after.